 - 6. Save and close the configuration file. - 7.
+(Optional) You can install Controller as a service.
+For more information about how to install IDOL components as services, refer to the IDOL Getting Started Guide. - 8.
 Open a command prompt and run the Controller executable file (Controller.exe).
 The Controller starts and automatically discovers any IDOL services on the server that it is running on.